metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_db_en.md

 ref: developers_getting_started_db
 ---

-## Option one:<br/>Import the dump into your local PostgreSQL instalation
+## Option one:<br/>Import the dump into your local PostgreSQL installation

 ### Notes

-* The database dump from the latest metasfresh release is available [here](http://www.metasfresh.com/wp-content/releases/db_seeds/metasfresh_latest.pgdump).
+* The database dump from the latest metasfresh release is available for download [here](http://www.metasfresh.com/wp-content/releases/db_seeds/metasfresh_latest.pgdump).
 * This guide assumes that you already have installed a PostgreSQL server.

 ### Import the initial dump from command line